klaarnut/user-docs/en/glossary.md

 **Project Name**

-The name of a feature or service such as:
+The name of a feature or service such as;

                 wysiwyg

 ## Q